programminghistorian/ph-submissions/lessons/gravity-model.md

 In probablility statistics, there are a number of different [probability distributions](https://en.wikipedia.org/wiki/List_of_probability_distributions).
 These are often represented visually as a curve, which shows the likelihood of each possible outcome in a given test.
 These curves vary widely - some are long and low, others have a sharp peak in the middle and very short tails, while others still take on more interesting patterns (see Figure 7).
 Statisticians have come to recognise that certain types of tests using certain types of data are more likely to follow certain probability distributions.
 Knowing this means that statisticians have been able to tweak formulas to different types of probability tests, to return the most likely outcome.
 As historians we can use their findings to apply the best possible model to our historical data.

-{% include figure.html filename="figure7.png" caption="Example of the difference between three types of distributions, given a set number of possible outcomes in a test.
+{% include figure.html filename="figure7.png" caption="Figure 7: Example of the difference between three types of distributions, given a set number of possible outcomes in a test.
 There are many other statistical distributions not shown here." %}

 As it happens, our vagrants are best suited to a negative binomial distribution.
 The reasons for this are that they represent count data (1, 2, 53 vagrants) that must be whole numbers (no 0.5 vagrants) and cannot be negative (no -9 vagrants).
 Earlier gravity modelling conducted in the 1980s tended to use a [Poisson Distribution](https://en.wikipedia.org/wiki/Poisson_distribution) for modeling human migration.
 The best approach for gravity models is still a point of academic debate, with some scholars opting for a Negative Binomial approach, and others sticking with the Poisson distribution.[^7] It is possible that another probability distribution entirely is most appropriate for your own data.
 If you were modelling trade surpluses or deficits (which could be + or -), your data may not follow a negative binomial distribution, and the author recommends speaking to a statistician about the most appropriate option.